yaruosamu/spring-native-sample/README.md

 ```

 After launching Spring Application, you will check sample web page at [localhost:8080](http://localhost:8080/).
-This page shows test data list inserted into DB.
+This page shows test data inserted into DB.

 ## References